 At EyeCare Specialties, our eye doctors pride themselves on using the most technologically advanced equipment during our examination procedures to ensure your eyes are healthy.
 We ensure that every patient undergoes a complete examination of eye health and the best possible corrective lenses are prescribed.
 Our optometrists do not just write a prescription, but tailor the prescription to your lifestyle and daily visual demands.

 Don’t overlook the importance of safety eyewear when playing sports.
 Each year, thousands of people suffer eye injuries while playing sports.
 Our doctors advise their patients to wear protective eyewear whenever they are engaged in a sports activity.
 EyeCare Specialties recommends that children’s protective lenses be made of polycarbonate or Trivex for their increased safety features, including impact resistance and durability.

 The symptom your child is experiencing indicates the possibility of a vision disorder.
 Signs of vision disorders include students who are easily distracted, cover an eye when reading, experience frequent headaches or avoid close-up work.
 When undiagnosed, vision disorders may prevent the student from learning and processing information accurately.
 Most vision disorders can be improved through EyeCare Specialties individualized Vision Therapy Program.

-Refractive Therapy?Does my child need sunglasses?What causes Dry Eye anyway?When should I schedule my child’s first eye exam?What options are available for presbyopic patients?How are our Eye Doctors different from others?Do I need the air puff test?
-What’s it for?Does my child need eye protection when participating in sports?My child covers an eye when she reads.
+Refractive Therapy?Does my child need sunglasses?What causes Dry Eye anyway?When should I schedule my child’s first eye exam?What options are available for presbyopic patients?How are our Eye Doctors different from others?Does my child need eye protection when participating in sports?My child covers an eye when she reads.
 Should I be concerned?